MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

 Hi, I'm Benji.
-You may know me as [@MindfulMinun][twitter] on the Internet.
-I'm a senior at [Legacy ECHS][lechs], planning to graduate with my Associate’s this spring and attend UT Dallas this same fall.
-I'm into programming and playing piano.
+You might know my as [@MindfulMinun][twitter] online.
+I graduated from both [Legacy ECHS](https://lechs.taylorisd.org) and [Temple College](https://templejc.edu) late this spring with my HS diploma and an Associate of Arts respectively.
+I'll be attending [UT Dallas](https://utd.edu) this fall, majoring in Computer Science.
+I like to write code and play the piano.

 {% comment %}
     {% include image.html